Samson

-Samson has been the subject of rabbinic and Christian commentary, with some Christians viewing him as a type of Jesus, based on similarities between their lives.
+Samson has been the subject of rabbinic, Christian, and Islamic commentary, with some Christians viewing him as a type of Jesus, based on similarities between their lives.
 Notable depictions of Samson include John Milton's closet drama Samson Agonistes and Cecil B. DeMille's 1949 Hollywood film Samson and Delilah.
 Samson also plays a major role in Western art and traditions.
+Samson's narrative also inspired modern military and political references, including Israel's nuclear strategy "Samson Option" and units like Samson's Foxes.

 Biblical narrative

 Birth

 According to the account in the Book of Judges, Samson lived during a time of repeated conflict between Israel and Philistia, when God was disciplining the Israelites by giving them "into the hand of the Philistines".
 Manoah was an Israelite from Zorah, descended from the Danites, and his wife had been unable to conceive.
 The Angel of the Lord appears to Manoah's wife and proclaims that the couple would soon have a son who would begin to deliver the Israelites from the Philistines.

 The Angel of the Lord states that Manoah's wife was to abstain from all alcoholic drinks, unclean foods, and her promised child was not to shave or cut his hair.
 He was to be a Nazirite from birth.
 In ancient Israel, those wanting to be especially dedicated to God for a time could take a Nazirite vow which included abstaining from wine and spirits, not cutting hair or shaving, and other requirements.
 Manoah's wife believes the Angel of the Lord; her husband was not present, so he prays and asks God to send the messenger once again to teach them how to raise the boy who is going to be born.

 After the Angel of the Lord returns, Manoah asks him his name, but he says, "Why do you ask my name?
 It is beyond understanding."
 Manoah then prepares a sacrifice, but the Angel of the Lord will only allow it to be for God.
 He touches it with his staff, miraculously engulfing it in flames, and then ascends into the sky in the fire.
 This is such dramatic evidence of the nature of the Messenger that Manoah fears for his life, since it was said that no one could live after seeing God.
 However, his wife convinces him that, if God planned to slay them, he would never have revealed such things to them.
 In due time, their son Samson is born, and he is raised according to the angel's instructions.